barryCFlynn/WatchBidCentral/README_NEW.md

 - **DB Diagram**: A tool for visualizing and creating database schemas, used for planning the database structure of Culture Club.
 - **Google Fonts**: A library of free, open-source fonts, used to enhance typography on the website.
 - **Font Awesome**: A library of icons and social logos, used for adding graphical elements to the Culture Club interface.
-- **DALL-E**: An AI generative image tool utilized for creating unique images for the landing page and blog post placeholder.
-- **Balsamiq**: A wireframing tool used for sketching and visualizing the layout and structure of the web project.
+- **ChatGPT**: An AI to help troubleshoot issues.

 ### Supporting Libraries and Packages

 - `asgiref==3.7.2`: foundational package for Django to support asynchronous web protocols like WebSockets.
-- `cloudinary==1.37.0`: integration library for Cloudinary - cloud service for storing and managing media files and assets.
+- `cloudinary==1.36.0`: integration library for Cloudinary - cloud service for storing and managing media files and assets.
 - `dj-database-url==0.5.0`: utility to help you configure your Django application's database from the DATABASE_URL environment variable.
 - `dj3-cloudinary-storage==0.0.6`: Django storage backend for Cloudinary to handle media and static files.
-- `Django==3.2.23`: Django web framework; the core framework for the web application.
+- `Django==4.2.10`: Django web framework; the core framework for the web application.
-- `django-allauth==0.59.0`: integrated set of Django applications addressing authentication, registration, account management, and third-party (social) account authentication.
+- `django-allauth==0.57.2`: integrated set of Django applications addressing authentication, registration, account management, and third-party (social) account authentication.
-- `django-crispy-forms==1.14.0`: Django app that provides a way to render Django forms in a DRY, configurable, and reusable way.
+- `django-crispy-forms==2.1`: Django app that provides a way to render Django forms in a DRY, configurable, and reusable way.
 - `django-summernote==0.8.20.0`: Django app that integrates the Summernote WYSIWYG editor for text fields.
-- `gunicorn==21.2.0`: Python WSGI HTTP Server for UNIX - robust and performant server to serve the Django application.
+- `gunicorn==20.1.0`: Python WSGI HTTP Server for UNIX - robust and performant server to serve the Django application.
 - `oauthlib==3.2.2`: generic, spec-compliant implementation of OAuth for use as a foundation for OAuth consumers and providers.
 - `psycopg2==2.9.9`: PostgreSQL database adapter for Python, a prerequisite for using PostgreSQL with Django.
 - `PyJWT==2.8.0`: Python library to encode and decode JSON Web Tokens (JWT), often used in authentication mechanisms.
 - `python3-openid==3.2.0`: Python 3 port of the Python OpenID library, used for OpenID authentication.
-- `pytz==2023.3.post1`: Python library that allows accurate and cross-platform timezone calculations.
+- `PyJWT==2.8.0`: Python library that allows accurate and cross-platform timezone calculations.
 - `requests-oauthlib==1.3.1`: An OAuthlib authentication support for Requests, which allows you to use OAuth to authenticate with APIs.
 - `sqlparse==0.4.4`: non-validating SQL parser for Python, useful for parsing and splitting SQL statements.
 - `urllib3==1.26.15`: powerful HTTP client for Python.
 Used by Requests internally.
+- `whitenoise==5.3.0`: efficiently serves static files in Django applications, enhancing performance.

 <p align="right">(<a href="#table-of-content">back to top</a>)</p>